dborisenko/dborisenko.github.io/_posts/2016-01-31-decomposition-of-monolithic-application-to-akka-cluster-microservices.markdown

 First of all, we need to understand, how we need to split the monolith application into the modules.
 What strategy need to be applied to keep them loosely coupled and highly cohesive?
 We, of course, need some shared util and runtime libraries.
 But more shared components we have, more highly coupled application we will get at the end point.
 So, let's try to find a golden balance for our concrete task and try to keep the dependency list as small as possible.

-The main point here is to extract the core microservice logic into the module(s) and keep the monolith application working properly and all unit tests passed successfully.
-They might be extracted on the following categories with their responsibilities.
+We need to extract the core microservice logic into the module(s) and keep the monolith application working properly and all unit tests passed successfully.

+In my opinion, the best solution will be building a microservice based on the following SBT modules:

-## Shared model
+## Model

+Models, shared between microservices.
+So, it might contain following components:

 * Model classes and their companion objects.
 * Constants.